billysb/cscommunity/README.md

+## New Readme:
+This repo fixes bot pathfinding and ragdoll crashes.
+It also reimplements valves prototype gamemode for left 4 dead.
+Terror-Strike or Terror.
+You must add the TERROR macro to the server project to enable this.

+## My game crashes!
+First make sure you have Counter-Strike: Source installed.
+If this is while loading a map it might be an unsupported navmesh file version.
+Remove this file and try again.

-## Counter Strike Source: Community Edition
+## Original Readme: Counter Strike Source: Community Edition

 **Counter Strike Source: Community Edition** is open source port of the leaked 2007 Source engine leak of the award winner Counter Strike Source.

-This mod is orient to Community so everyone can grow the mod whit his Contributions.
+This mod is orient to Community so everyone can grow the mod with his Contributions.
 Currently this mod is in a pre-alpha state so don’t expected any class of bugs.

 ### Goals